oniony/TMSU/README.md

   *Note: This release changes the behaviour of some of the subcommands.
 Please read the following release notes carefully.*

+  *Note: To move from absolute paths in your existing database to relative paths please issue:*

+      tmsu repair --manual / /

   * The --untagged option on the 'files' and 'status' subcommands has been replaced by a new 'untagged' subcommand, which should be more intuitive.
   * The --all option on the 'files', 'tags' and 'values' subcommands has been